 Addiction is a disease

 The first step towards understanding addiction is knowing that addiction is a disease.
 Because the word addiction is often used incorrectly, many people believe that addiction is just something that can be turned on and off with enough willpower.
 Research has proven, however, that addiction is, in fact, a disease – recognised by both medical and psychological professionals.
 This dual recognition itself is a testimony to the severity of the disease and its control over both physical and mental capacities.

 For some, there is a stigma around the word disease and people may deny addictions because they don’t want to be identified as having a disease.
 There are also benefits however to the recognition of addiction as a disease including insurance coverage of treatment.
 Addiction treatment is also possible, so a diagnosis of addiction is in no way terminal, and in fact, it might be the first step towards recovery

 What causes addiction?

 Now that we know that addiction is a disease, the natural follow-up question is what causes this disease to occur?
-Why do some people develop addictions and others don’t
+Why do some people develop addictions and others don’t?

-Due to increases in drug use and addiction across the globe, there has been a lot of speculation over the past few years about what causes addiction.
+Due to increases in substance abuse and addiction across the globe, there has been a lot of speculation over the past few years about what causes addiction.
 While new research is constantly emerging, it can largely be concluded that some causes or factors that increase the potential for addiction are: genetics, including family history; living environment and other socioeconomic factors; and pre-existing mental illness such as depression, anxiety, or bipolar disorder.